 All citrus fruits have a thick rind from which aromatics and extracts are taken, and a pulpy center divided into segments that are full of sweet, acidic juice.
 How sweet, bitter or acidic citrus fruits are depends on which citrus fruit and varietal you’re eating.

 While those of us living in North America associate citrus with California or Florida, these fruits are actually native to tropical regions in Southeast Asia and Australia.

-Ancient people enjoyed citrus fruits for food, medicine, and even used them as status symbols.
+These delicious fruits have been enjoyed since ancient times.
+People of ancient civilizations used citrus fruits for food, medicine, and even used them as status symbols.
 As citrus cultivation gradually spread to the Mediterranean and Europe, royal families and other elites often cultivated groves of oranges or other fruits for decor.

 From their sweet, pulpy fruit to their crisp, tart juice, we think citrus fruits are very a-peeling!
-Read on to discover what makes citrus so healthy and why we love using lemons, limes, and oranges in Little West cold pressed juice.
+Read on to discover all the great citrus benefits you can gain from these fruits, and why we love using lemons, limes, and oranges in Little West cold-pressed juices.

 One of the best health benefits of lemon juice is its ability to help the body absorb more vitamins, minerals, and other nutrients in different foods.
 In other words, adding a squeeze of fresh lemon to your salad means you’ll get more nutritional bang for your buck!
 Lemon helps with iron absorption in particular, which helps prevent or reduce anemia.

 Check Out - 7 Benefits of Drinking Lemon Water

 Get “in lime” for health!
 Limes are bursting with a tangy, refreshing taste ready to boost the flavor profiles of endless drinks and meals.

 One 2013 study indicated that consuming lime peel and lime juice may slow the rate of plaque buildup on artery walls, possibly preventing atherosclerosis.